zhouquan2k/LeanFramework/README.md

 - ## LeanDDD Features
 - **DDD Principles**: Separation between **business logic** and **technical infrastructure**.
 The goal is to ensure that business concepts are well isolated from underlying technologies.
 - **Keep It Simple**: We emphasize starting with the simplest approach and only adopting more complex solutions as problems evolve.
 This leads to a more natural growth in the design.
-- **Unified Metadata with Meta-Annotations**: We use domain-level annotations that are implementation-independent, keeping your domain layer clean and free from infrastructure details.
+- **Unified Metadata with Meta-Annotations**: We use a set of standalone annotations that are implementation-independent, keeping your domain layer clean and free from infrastructure details.
 This means your domain code depends only on Java, Lombok, and LeanDDD annotations, and we transform them to implementation-specific annotations as needed.
-- **Framework & Solutions**: LeanDDD includes a foundational framework and solutions to common patterns, which are documented to help you tackle typical challenges.
+- **Framework & Solutions**: LeanDDD includes not only a foundational framework and commonly used modules but also solutions to common patterns, which are documented to help you tackle typical challenges.
 - **Team Development & AI-Assistant Friendly**: LeanDDD can also serve as a guide for team development and as a reference for AI-assisted coding training.
 - **Monolithic/Microservice**: you can create app with LeanDDD from a monolithic application instead of microservices at the beginning.
 However, you can easily extend it into smaller services if your application needs to grow, keeping maintenance simple.
 - ## Core Functionalities
 - ### Features
 - **RBAC (Role-Based Access Control)**: Manage users, roles, and permissions across different organizations.
-- **Workflow Integration**: User roles and workflows are synchronized, facilitating more effective workflow management.
+- **Workflow Integration**: Flowable integrated, users,roles and workflows are synchronized, facilitating more effective workflow management.
 - ### Development
 - **DDD Practice**:
 	- **Business and Technology Separation**: , we’re all about keeping business logic and technical details in their own lanes.
 That’s why our core model layer is implementation-independent—it focuses purely on the business side, true to DDD principles.
 Here, you’ll find Aggregates and Entities crafted using clean, object-oriented techniques. no dependency on any specific tech.
 We rely on Services to coordinate these domain objects and Repositories to handle their persistence